Lord Byng Secondary School: Sports

-Lord Byng Music Department
+Music

 Under the direction of the Fine Arts department head, Scott MacLennan (succeeded by Lisa Lan), Lord Byng has one of the best music programs in the Lower Mainland.
 Many of the groups, including the high-level Senior Honour Orchestra and Senior Wind Ensemble, have consistently placed first or gold in provincial and national competitions.

 Lord Byng's strings ensembles have won over 25 Kiwanis Festival Gold Awards (Provincial Competition) and three Gold Awards from the National Competition MusicFest.
 In 2008, the Senior Honour Orchestra won the trophy for first place in the North West Orchestra Competition in Portland, Oregon, and in 2010, both Junior and Senior Honour Orchestras received gold standing in the Heritage Music Festival in Seattle, Washington.
 The Senior Honour Orchestra were invited to compete in the 2012 American String Teachers Association National Orchestra Festival in Atlanta, where they placed second against advanced American school orchestras.

-In March 2014, the Senior Honours Orchestra competed in the National School Orchestra Finals in the prestigious Alice Tully Hall at Lincoln Center, in New York City.
-This orchestra competed against several American orchestras and was crowned first-place champion of the 2014 Orchestra Cup.
-Trophies brought back include the National Orchestra Cup, Best Solo Violinist Award and Best String Orchestra Award.

 In April 2017, the Senior Honour Orchestra competed at World Strides Festival of Golds, California, along with dozens of other orchestras, bands and choirs in North America.
 They obtained 1st place out of all the other music groups.
-On May 5th of the same year, both the Senior Honour and a combination of Junior and Intermediate Orchestras competed at the Kiwanis Festival held at Douglas College.
+On May 5 of the same year, both the Senior Honour and a combination of Junior and Intermediate Orchestras competed at the Kiwanis Festival held at Douglas College.
 Both orchestras obtained 1st place in their respective divisions.

-The Lord Byng Symphony Orchestra is one of the few public school symphony orchestras in the province.
-Students are expected to perform unabridged symphonies and pieces.
-A few grade 12 soloists (at least one per term) are chosen to perform concertos.
-For the Vancouver Couriers 2012 "Stars of Vancouver Readers Choice Awards", readers placed the Lord Byng Symphony Orchestra in third place under the category "Classical Music Ensemble", behind the Vancouver Symphony Orchestra and the UBC Symphony Orchestra.

-Some of the classes that are offered in band and strings are: